-Approaching the development of research proficiencies in this way is modeled and supported by the OE Topic Resource Repositories.
-These repositories model how topics can be presented to students.
-They provide narrative

-Teachers can choose among many approaches for introductions and Inquiry Questions to stimulate student interest and thinking.
-They articulate various directions students could explore within model tools to support instruction of the research process.
+proficiencies in this way is modeled and supported by the OE Topic Resource Repositories. presented to students.
+They provide narrative introductions and possible Inquiry Questions to stimulate student interest and thinking.
+They articulate various directions students could explore within the topic and provide some preselected sources and model tools to support instruction of the research process.
 Teachers may choose to use these Topic Resource Repositories to support their instruction or could take a similar approach with another topic.
 Places where the repository resources can be used are indicated in the unit plan.
+Regardless of approach to topic selection, it is important for teachers to review and evaluate the sources students find and analyze to make sure they are of appropriate complexity and richness.